Welfur assessment inside the Saga Certification

-The Saga Certification will incorporate Welfur protocol, which is an additional science-based animal welfare assessment.
+The Saga Certification includes the WelFur protocol, which is an additional science-based animal welfare assessment.
 This is a welcomed addition to the Saga Certification programme that’s been running since 2005.

 WelFur is science-based and transparent in measurements